MooersLab/biological-crystallography-voice-in/README.md

 They can be used when dictating manuscripts about protein and nucleic acid crystal structures and crystallography.
 The commands include the symbols for all space groups that can accommodate chiral molecules, such as biological molecules.
 The symbols are represented as LaTeX math (e.g., `$P2_{1}2_{1}2_{1}$` ).
-These short snippets of the LaTeX are recognized and rendered correctly by most markdown type setting languages including org-mode.
+These short snippets of LaTeX are recognized and rendered correctly by most markdown typesetting languages including org-mode and markdown cells in Jupyter notebooks.

 ## Usage
 You can utilize the commands immediately after they have been uploaded.